Early Withdrawal Penalties for Traditional and Roth IRAs

 If you have a Roth IRA, you can take out your contributions (but not earnings) at any time without paying taxes and penalties.
 Otherwise, if you remove money early from either a traditional or Roth IRA, you can expect to pay a 10% penalty plus taxes on the income (unless you qualify for an exception).

-Of course, the decision to take an early withdrawal should never be taken lightly.
+The decision to take an early withdrawal should never be taken lightly.
 You could miss out on years of potential growth and earnings, which could have a detrimental effect on your nest egg.
 But if you must access your funds before retirement, then many of the best brokers for IRAs have further information on how to avoid these penalties.

 Article Sources